-A cervical laminectomy is a decompression surgery that removes a section of the bone that covers the spinal canal to relieve spinal stenosis or arthritis of the spine that can cause myelopathy, an injury to the spinal cord resulting in muscle weakness, difficulty walking, or loss of bowel and/or bladder control.
-Cervical laminectomy creates space in the spinal canal by removing bone called the lamina, as well as any enlarged ligaments causing pressure.
-Bone spurs can develop in the lamina, the back part of the vertebra that protects the spine, causing compression that leads to pain, weakness, or numbness in the arms and legs.
+A cervical laminectomy is a decompression surgery that removes a section of the bone that covers the spinal canal to relieve spinal stenosis or arthritis that can cause myelopathy, an injury to the spinal cord resulting in muscle weakness, difficulty walking, or loss of bowel and/or bladder control.
+A cervical laminectomy creates space by removing lamina, the back part of the vertebra that protects the spine, as well as any enlarged ligaments causing pressure.
+Bone spurs can cause compression that leads to pain, weakness, or numbness in the arms and legs.
 Surgery is used after medication and physical therapy fail to provide relief.
 It can be performed with or without a fusion.

 Artificial Disc Replacement